rosschapman/internetross/blog.md

 Tags: _Semilattice, trees, coherence costs, critical theory, Christopher Alexander, Kojin Karatani_
 **3/12/2020**

-Lately I've been thinking about productivity and it's evolutionary rhythm with scale.
-Like, how easy the cadence ebbs.
-My lived experience is often multiplied slowdown.
+Lately I've been thinking about productivity and it's evolutionary rhythms at scale.
+Particularly, how easy the cadence can ebb because my lived experience is often combinatory slowdown.
 For example, we have split teams to tackle different product areas in parallel.
 Usually this means working separately in our "owned" codebases.
 But software is never neat.
 So when the team in Mendoza needs review on a changeset that touches our code area, we're talking timezone crossing to achieve a merge.

-It's late afternoon in Argentina wine country when I'm just digging my heals into a morning Philz roast.
+It's _after office_ in Argentina wine country, chairs slide back to make room for the asado's descending penumbra; but I'm slamming my first turmeric-dashed perk.

-The compounded burden of a cross-geo async request requires I hunker down to understand what they're code is doing and what it's supposed to do -- without direct assistance from the author.
-While async communication over Slack is ok, closing the mental gap in understanding the code changes is tough.
-We are facing a kind of Derridean differánce.
+The compounded burden of a cross-geo async request requires I hunker down to understand what they're code is doing and what it's supposed to do without assistance from the author.
+I'm not averse to async communication over Slack, but what if there is urgency: a bug, a block.
+Closing the mental gap in code changes is tough.
+Reading correctly is hard without speaking (with them).
+Perhaps we face a kind of Derridean differánce in these moments.
 As if navigating the palimpsest wasn't enough.
+The layers are also time and culture (roadmap) dilated, not simply stylistic antagonists.
+The verbs left by these folks are tough.

-Multiple personages reading and explaining the code text, scribbling comments, changing, re-reading the next day; discovering the truth in the spaces/tabs.
-Reading software is really tough stuff.
-This impact of distance and time spent to "get up to speed" (pun intended) is a delta that doesn't always feel satisfyingly addressed by organizational planning.
+I guess what I'm discovering is that the distance and time spent to "get up to speed" is a material disruption that doesn't always feel satisfyingly addressed by organizational planning.

-Does this sound like what you do for work?:
+Does this sound like what you do for work?

 > Every software project is like a palimpsest where every developer scratches old text, and writes on top of it their perceived new solution, creating a manuscript where a mix off styles and languages reflect different understandings of the world, different world visions.
 >